bencyna/ATOM-Feed-Aggregation/assignment2/readme.md

 ## Testing instructions
-make sure that the content server files in ./saved are empty/deleted and make sure client_output.txt file is also empty/deleted
+make sure that the content server files in ./saved are empty/deleted and make sure client_output.txt file is also empty/deleted.
+You will need to have compiled the program using the instructions above

 run this command
 ```